-A. The requirements in Appendix H apply to stormwater discharges associated with industrial activity from Steam Electric Generating facilities as identified by the following SIC Code: 4911.
-Specifically, this appendix applies to steam electric power generation using coal, natural gas, oil, or nuclear energy to produce a steam source, including dual fuel facilities that could employ a steam boiler.
-Stormwater discharges from gas turbine facilities (provided the facility is not a dual-fuel facility that includes a steam boiler), combined-cycle facilities where no supplemental fuel oil is burned (and the facility is not a duel-fuel facility that includes a steam boiler), Cogeneration facilities (combined heat and power) utilizing a gas turbine, and ancillary facilities (e.g., fleet centers and substations) that are not contiguous to a steam electric generating facility do not require permit coverage.
+The requirements in Appendix H apply to stormwater discharges associated with industrial activity from Steam Electric Generating facilities as identified by the following SIC Code: 4911.
+Specifically, this appendix applies to steam electric power generation using coal, natural gas, oil or nuclear energy to produce a steam source, including dual fuel facilities that could employ a steam boiler.
 Other facilities may be required to comply with this appendix if notified by DEP in writing.

-This General Permit does not cover the following discharges in this sector and an individual permit is required for such discharges: runoff from coal storage piles at steam electric generating facilities and other non-stormwater discharges, subject to effluent limitation guidelines at 40 CFR Part 423.
+This General Permit does not cover the following discharges in this sector and an individual NPDES permit is required for such discharges: